 - WEST TRAILHEAD FOR THE HERITAGE TRAIL - 20.13 miles in length HERITAGE TRAIL APPLICATION FORM

-- trail system TRAILS CHART - (HERITAGE TRAIL AT LITZENBERG ON THE SOUTH SIDE OF US ROUTE 224 IS CLOSED SEPTEMBER 1 - JANUARY 31 FOR HUNTING SEASON)
+- trail system TRAILS CHART - (HERITAGE TRAIL AT LITZENBERG ON THE SOUTH SIDE OF US ROUTE 224 IS CLOSED OCTOBER 1 - JANUARY 31 FOR THE 2016-2017 HUNTING SEASON.)